CloudAdvocacy/AzureMLStarter/README.md

 1. Define Titanic Dataset:
    - Select "Tabular" as dataset type
-   - Use "from the web", and specify the URL to the `titanic.csv` file in this repository
+   - Use "from the web", and specify the URL to the `titanic.csv` file in this repository ([this one](https://raw.githubusercontent.com/CloudAdvocacy/AzureMLStarter/master/data/titanic.csv))
 1. Explore the dataset and see which fields are available.
 1. Create new AutoML Experiment with Titanic dataset
    - Select "Classification" as experiment type